What Is an Epic?

 Advantages of Using Epics

 - A large project might seem daunting in its early stages.
-However, suppose the same project is subjugated into smaller pieces or tasks.
+However, suppose the same project gets subjugated into smaller pieces or tasks.
 In that case, it would not seem quite as intimidating as before.

 - An epic effectively does the same thing, which helps organize a team’s goals and achieve them on time.